Tooth-Colored Fillings in Morrisville, NC

-The most obvious benefit of composite resins over the traditional silver amalgam restorations is that they look much better.
+The most apparent benefit of composite resins over the traditional silver amalgam restorations is that they are much more attractive.
 Composite resins come in a multitude of shades and hues and can be made to match nearly any tooth.

 Why Would a Tooth Need a Filling?

-There are many cases where a filling would be used:
+There are many cases where a tooth-colored filling would be used: